MartinKabierski/Conformance_Sketching/README.md

 This repository contains the source code, the end-user plugins and the evaluation result files for incremental conformance checking, as proposed in the paper ["Sampling and Approximation Techniques for efficient Process Conformance Checking"](https://www.researchgate.net/publication/347447789_Sampling_and_approximation_techniques_for_efficient_process_conformance_checking).

 The approaches provided include:
-* Three conformance measures: Fitness, deviating activities and non-conformant resource attributes
+* Three conformance measures: Fitness, deviating activities and resource attributes related to non-conformant behaviour
 * Event-log sampling with statistical completeness guarantees
 * Methods for the approximation of said conformance measures
 * Quality retainment approaches to further stabilize the sample-based conformance result.